danielendeg/nugetpackageupdate/specs/De%2DIdentification/Conditional-FHIR-Path-Configuration.md

 Group.member.period
 ```

 When a member entity is a type of Patient, Practitioner or PractitionerRole, we may need to redact the period field.
+But when it's not among these sensitive types, we might not redact the period field.

-In this case, the FHIR Path of Period that need to be redacted is :
+In this case, we can modify the FHIR Path of Period that need to be redacted to below:
 ```
 Group.member.where(entity.type = 'Patient' or entity.type = 'Practitioner' or entity.type = 'PractitionerRole' or entity.reference.contains('Patient') or entity.reference.contains('Practitioner')).period
 ```